A complete index of cultural wedding traditions across 30+ communities

 Trinidadian Hindu weddings

-The Trinidad-and-Tobago Hindu wedding tradition preserves many North Indian Hindu wedding elements, often adapted to the Caribbean context.
+You will find that The Trinidad-and-Tobago Hindu wedding tradition preserves many North Indian Hindu wedding elements, often adapted to the Caribbean context.
 The maticoor (pre-wedding women's ceremony), the cooking day, and the multi-day reception sequence are central.
 Trinidadian Hindu weddings are a working example of how diaspora traditions evolve while preserving the cultural core.

 Jamaican weddings

-Jamaican weddings traditionally include the black wedding cake (a rum-soaked fruitcake with deep history).
+You will find that Jamaican weddings traditionally include the black wedding cake (a rum-soaked fruitcake with deep history).
 The reception traditionally features the tambo dance, large family attendance, and a celebration extending into early morning.
 Reggae and dancehall feature prominently in modern receptions.

 Interfaith and intercultural weddings